13588112254/littlefs/DESIGN.md

 Consider a small 4-byte file.
 With a two block metadata-pair and one block for the CTZ skip-list, we find ourselves using a full 3 blocks.
-On most NOR flash with 4KiB blocks, this is 12KiB of overhead.
-A silly 3072x increase.
+On most NOR flash with 4 KiB blocks, this is 12 KiB of overhead.
+A ridiculous 3072x increase.

 <!-- pic here? -->